Support and resources

 A job aid is available for your specific health care provider group.
 You can download and keep it as a handy resource for quick reference.

 To ensure you have everything that you need to fill out and submit the HCPIR application, we've created a comprehensive HCPIR checklist.
 You can download the Checklist as a helpful guide to complete your HCPIR application.

 Support and contact information

-On each practitioner page, you can find information about fees, pre-authorized treatments, and other information specific to your practitioner group.
+On each health care provider page, you can find information about fees, pre-authorized treatments, and other information specific to your provider group.
 You can also visit ICBC's vendor number page for more information about obtaining your vendor number.
 For information on invoicing for treatments and submitting reports, visit our